 Porro prism binoculars

-• The light that enters through its objective lens passes through a zigzag path before coming out from its eyepiece.
-Due to the path of light passage, Porro prism binoculars have a bulkier wider design than roof prism binoculars.
+- have a typical design that has a wide hinge between the two oculars.
+This design helps in adjusting the size of the binoculars according to your face.
+The light that enters through its objective lens passes through a zigzag path before coming out from its eyepiece.
+Due to the path of light passage, Porro prism binoculars have a bulkier wider design than roof prism binocular.

-Roof prism binocularsinsides of roof prism binoculars
+Roof prism binoculars

-• The path of the light is straight thus giving it a more slim design.
+- have a sleek and compact design.
+The hinge between the two oculars is small presenting a structure like a letter H. The path of the light is straight thus giving it a more slim design.
 The Objective lens is straight in line with the eyepiece.

 Pros and Cons